 Spring Planting Instructions (Bare Root)

-All of our trees are container grown, but during the winter months when they are fully dormant, we remove their pots and soil.
+All of our trees are container-grown, but during the winter months when they are fully dormant, we remove their pots and soil.
 They are stored in our coolers, keeping their roots slightly moist, in order to ship them throughout the spring shipping season.
-It is easy to handle and plant bare root trees by following the instructions below.
+It is easy to handle and plant bare-root trees by following the instructions below.
+Please note: If there are ANY problems with your shipment, WE MUST HEAR FROM YOU IMMEDIATELY UPON RECEIPT OF THE TREES by calling 800-669-2067 or email firstname.lastname@example.org.
+If your package is badly damaged, please discuss this with the UPS driver at delivery, and do not throw away the packaging in case you need to file a claim with UPS.

-- Upon delivery, unpack your trees immediately; remove the plastic bag around the roots and the twist tie holding your trees together.
-Carefully separate your trees; there may be more than one tree in your package depending on how many you have ordered.
-Please note that the roots have been covered with a hydrating gel which keeps them moist during shipment.
+1. Upon delivery, unpack your trees immediately.
+Remove the plastic bag around the roots and the twist tie holding your trees together.
+Carefully separate your trees, there may be more than one tree in your package depending on how many you have ordered.
+Please note that the roots have been covered with a hydrating gel that keeps them moist during shipment.
 Check the roots to see if they are still moist.
-If there are ANY problems with your shipment, WE MUST HEAR FROM YOU IMMEDIATELY UPON RECEIPT OF THE TREES by calling 800-669-2067 or email firstname.lastname@example.org.
-If your package is badly damaged, please discuss this with the UPS driver at delivery and do not throw away the packaging in case you need to file a claim with UPS.

-- Dig a hole 2 times wider than the pot in order for the roots to grow outward without crowding, but not deeper than the root ball.
+5. Dig a hole 2 times wider than the pot in order for the roots to grow outward without crowding, but not deeper than the root ball.

-- You do not need to prune your trees at this time.
+11. You do not need to prune your trees at this time.
 After next summer’s growing season, you can do any necessary pruning during the following winter months.
 For example, chestnuts should naturally grow as a central leader and only need to be pruned to remove lower limbs or crossed branches.